puppetlabs/puppetlabs-puppet_bolt_server/README.md

 We recommend to install the [`taskplan` module](https://forge.puppet.com/modules/reidmv/taskplan).

-- The intended use for `taskplan` is to run Plans in the Bolt server, especifically by telling it to run it on a target node, in this case, our Bolt server.
+- The `taskplan` module allows us to run a Task that runs a Plan using Bolt.

 **Running a Plan on the Bolt Server**

 This is an overview of the internal process when you offload the Plan execution from the PE Primary server to the Bolt server:

-1. Someone requests Orchestrator to run a task on the Bolt server
+1. Someone requests Orchestrator to run the `taskplan` Task on the Bolt server
-1. The task runs on the Bolt server
+1. The `taskplan` Task runs on the Bolt server
-1. The task starts Bolt with the "bolt plan run" command
+1. The Task starts Bolt with the "bolt plan run" command
-1. Bolt starts and runs the plan
+1. Bolt starts and runs the Plan

 ![bolt-server-process](diagrams/bolt-server-exec-processes.png "Bolt server execution process")

 **Example 1**

-In this example, we will use `bolt task run` to run the `taskplan` Task on the Bolt server.
+In this example, we will use `puppet task run` to run the `taskplan` Task on the Bolt server.

 Required parameters: